DennisSuitters/LibreCMS/README.md

 ### Dependencies
 - PHP > 5.6 - Must have PDO, and Password Compat support.
 If you have tried LibreCMS with a higher version, please report your experiences.
-- Now works with PHP 7+.
+- Works with PHP 7+.
 Please make sure PHP Libraries are installed before reporting Issues.
 - mod_rewrite
 - GD-Image & Imagemagick- LibreCMS will work without them, but things like Thumbnails, and image resizing won't work.
 - mail services - Are needed for mail notification sending, and for the Newsletters.